elastic/logstash/docs/life-of-an-event.md

 The thread model in logstash is currently:

-    N input threads | M filter threads | 1 output thread
+    input threads | filter threads | output threads

 Filters are optional, so you will have this model if you have no filters defined:

-    N input threads | 1 output thread
+    input threads | output threads

 Each input runs in a thread by itself.
 This allows busier inputs to not be blocked by slower ones, etc. It also allows for easier containment of scope because each input has a thread.

-The filter thread model is a 'worker' one, where each worker receives an event and applies all filters, in order, before emitting that to the output queue.
+The filter thread model is a 'worker' model where each worker receives an event and applies all filters, in order, before emitting that to the output queue.
 This allows scalability across CPUs because many filters are CPU intensive (permitting that we have thread safety).
-Currently logstash forces the number of filter worker threads to be 1, but this will be tunable in the future.
+Currently, logstash forces the number of filter worker threads to be 1, but this will be tunable in the future once we analyze the thread safety of each filter.

-The output thread model is a single thread.
-It operates like the worker model above where one event is received and all outputs process it in order and serially.
+The output thread model one thread per output.
+Each output has its own queue receiving events.
+This is implemented in logstash with LogStash::MultiQueue.

 ## Consequences and Expectations